wazuh/wazuh-documentation/source/cloud-security/gcp/posture-management.rst

 Follow the steps below to perform the configuration.

 #.
-Create a new Google Cloud project.
+Create a new _`Google Cloud project`.
 Take note of the project ID.

    .. thumbnail:: /images/cloud-security/gcp/create-gcp-project.gif
       :title: Create GCP project